vtu-dog/docker-hadoop/README.md

 Here's a basic `docker-hadoop` workflow:
 1. move your input files to the `input` folder
+2. move your `MapReduce.jar` to `submit/project/MapReduce/build/libs/` or run `make pack` to build your code from `submit/project/MapReduce/src/main/java/mapreduce/` (note that the main `.jar` class must be named `MapReduce`!)
-2. submit your `.jar` to the cluster by running `make submit` in the project's root directory
+3. submit your `.jar` to the cluster by running `make submit` in the project's root directory
-3. open `localhost:80` and stare in awe at the program output
+4. open `localhost:80` and stare in awe at the program output
-4. prepare for the next submission by running `make clean`
+5. prepare for the next submission by running `make clean`
-5. create several GitHub account to bless the project with multiple **☆ Stars** (optional, but recommended)
+6. create several GitHub account to bless the project with multiple **☆ Stars** (optional, but recommended)

 To make working with the project a little more enjoyable, I created a simple Java project template using Gradle in the `submit` directory.
 Write your own code, package it by running `gradle jar` in the `submit/project/` folder and repeat the basic workflow - your shiny new `.jar` will become the new target automatically.